Help People. Work in a Variety of Settings.

 We also have an award-winning chapter of Pi Theta Epsilon, the national honor society for Occupational Therapy students.

 Fieldwork & Research

 As an OT master’s degree candidate, you will work therapeutically with clients under the supervision of licensed occupational therapists during five fieldwork experiences: three multi-week placements in clinical and simulated settings connected with your first- and second-year coursework, and two full-time, 12-week fieldwork experiences with responsibilities leading to those of an entry-level occupational therapist.

-More than 200 clinical sites throughout the country host our Occupational Therapy students for fieldwork experiences.
+More than 200 clinical sites throughout the country host students from our OT graduate program for fieldwork experiences.

 You will also conduct original research under a faculty mentor and may be eligible for research funding from Russell Sage College’s Broughton Graduate Fellowship.
 Recent Broughton Fellows have investigated women’s maternal health, the impact of integrated play interventions on social skills and recommended sensory room features for an agency serving people with disabilities.
 Our students have presented their research at American Occupational Therapy Association conferences and Sage’s Graduate Research symposium.

 Russell Sage College’s 80-credit master’s program in Occupational Therapy includes classes, research experiences and field placements centered around the foundations of occupational therapy; therapeutic evaluations and interventions; and professional identity and responsibility.
 The program prepares students for the certification exam administered by the National Board for Certification in Occupational Therapy (NBCOT), which leads to national certification and eligibility for state licensure as an occupational therapist.